Asian entertainment industries grappling with #MeToo issues

 “So I felt really connected to those women.”

-Asia is having its own #MeToo moment, with its homegrown entertainment industries grappling with many of the issues that have upended entertainment careers in the United States and beyond.
+Asia is having its own #MeToo moment, with its homegrown entertainment industries grappling with many of the issues that have upended entertainment careers in the United States and elsewhere.

 Earlier this year, the K-pop scene was shaken when two male stars were accused of sexual misconduct in South Korea.
 Solo singer Jung Joon-young faced allegations he secretly filmed himself having sex with women and shared the footage on a mobile messenger app; he apologized to the victims.
 And Seungri, the youngest member of the quintet Big Bang, was accused of trying to steer sex services to business investors.
 He denied the charges and retired from the group.